Honeysuckle Walks

 The trope of the “tortured poet” is intriguing—it conveys the idea that meaningful art requires or is enhanced by anguish, torment…

-Sin, Sirens, and the irresistible allure of sound
+Sin, sirens, and the irresistible allure of sound

 “Square in your ship’s path are Sirens, crying beauty to bewitch men coasting by; woe to the innocent who hears that sound!”

-Imagination, empathy, and John Keats’ negative capability
+John Keats’ negative capability

 John Keats was an English Romantic poet who’s best known for his odes, like “Ode to a Nightingale.”
 Despite a short life…